ariftoteles/Authentication/README.md

 # Authentication
-This repo contains of Register and Login Authentication on NodeJs
+This repo contains of Register and Login Authentication using local, Google, and Facebook strategy